 @jessieshoots / Instagram

-Head to Crawford Notch State Park for this 3-mile round trip hike, perfect for the entire family!
+Head to Crawford Notch State Park for this 3-mile round trip hike, perfect for the entire family and pets, too!
 After hiking, head to the swimming hole for a refreshing break.

 Stairway To Heaven – New Jersey